conda/ceps/cep-incremental-repodata.md

 client remembers an intermediate checksum.

-When `repodata.json` changes, the server wil truncate the `"metadata"` line, appending new patches, a new metadata line and a new trailing checksum.
+When `repodata.json` changes, the server wil truncate the `"metadata"` line, appending new patches, a new metadata line, and a new trailing checksum.

 When the client wants new data, it issues a single HTTP Range request from the bytes offset of the beginning of the penultimate `"metadata"` line, to the end of the file (`Range: bytes=<offset>-`), and re-verifies the trailing checksum.
-If the trailing checksum does not match the computed checksum then it must re-fetch the entire file; otherwise, it may apply the new patches.
+If the trailing checksum does not match the computed checksum, then it must re-fetch the entire file; otherwise, it may apply the new patches.

-If the `.jlap` file represents part of a stream (earlier lines have been discarded) then the leading checksum is an intermediate checksum from that stream.
-Otherwise the leading checksum is all `0`'s.
+If the `.jlap` file represents part of a stream (earlier lines have been discarded), then the leading checksum is an intermediate checksum from that stream.
+Otherwise, the leading checksum is all `0`'s.

 ## Reference